kazuto-nishimori/Open-Source-GIS/lab10/index.md

 ## Objective <a name="goal"></a>

 This objective of this project is more learning oriented.
-I will explore the
+I will get acquainted with the vast python ecosystem, and learn how to manage the numerous packages and modules into 'environments'.
+Then, I will use an opensource geospatial package called GeoPandas to create maps and plots and attempt to visualize partisan gerrymandering in Wisconsin.
+I will export these visualizations so that the analysis can be continued on other plaforms.

 ## Software and Documentation <a name="sw"></a>